 - aiming to honour, maintain or restore health and balance in individuals and community, including relationships with the social and natural world.

-Although I personally prefer to speak of ‘body- and nature-based practices’, I decided to use the terms ‘shamanism’ and ‘shamanic’ since those are more commonly known and also because any alternative term would face its own challenges.
+Although I personally prefer to speak of ‘body- and nature-based practices’, the terms ‘shamanism’ and ‘shamanic’ are more commonly known and alternative terms would face their own challenges.
 I do this cautiously however, and with awareness of the following critiques in mind: